winterheart/RimTranslate/README.md

 After installation you need to run initialization process, which generates clean PO-files.
 Here is command (one line):

-> ```python RimTranslate.py -s "C:\games\Steam\SteamApps\common\RimWorld\Mods\Core\Defs\" -p "C:\RimWorld_translate\po"```
+> ```python RimTranslate.py -s "C:\games\Steam\SteamApps\common\RimWorld\Mods\Core\" -p "C:\RimWorld_translate\po"```

-As you can see, for now you need only two options: `-s` (directory where resides original Def's) and `-p` (directory, where will be placed PO-files).
+As you can see, for now you need only two options: `-s` (directory where resides original files) and `-p` (directory, where will be placed PO-files).

-After that in directory `C:\RimWorld_translate\po` you will see subdirectories with generated PO-files (structure of directories follows to structure of original Defs).
+After that in directory `C:\RimWorld_translate\po` you will see subdirectories with generated PO-files (structure of directories follows to structure of original directory).
 As noted above, there exists numbers of programs on various platforms for editing such files.
 You can even edit them in simple text editor (but is better to use special program to avoid possible errors in format).

 ### Generating translated files